tighten/lambo/readme.md

 Super-powered `laravel new` for Laravel and Valet.

-NOTE: If you're working with the alpha, you'll need PHP 7.2, and this readme is currently out of date.
+> NOTE: If you're working with the alpha, you'll need PHP 7.2, and this readme is currently out of date.The major change is that you'll want to run `lambo new myApplication` instead of `lambo myApplication`.

 ## Installation